kehikko/kehikko.github.io/v2/kernel/signals.md

 # Signals

-Kehikko supports signalling which can be used to catch signals emitted from anywhere else in the code without modifications to that part of the code.
+Kehikko supports signalling.
+Sending end must call `emit()` to send a signal.
+Receiving end must hook into the signal in configuration.

+**Note:** So far there is no way to hook into signals in the run time

 ## Catching signals